 What is the Certified IPC Trainer Program?

-The CIT level certification is aimed at those who are interested in demonstrating knowledge of the most widely recognized standards published by IPC within their parent company.
+Of the four levels of IPC certification, the CIT level certification is aimed at those who are interested in demonstrating knowledge of the most widely recognized standards published by IPC within their company.
 CITs are authorized to deliver and administer Certified IPC Specialist (CIS) training and certification exams to those who are attempting to gain IPC certification.

 Is Becoming a Certified IPC Trainer Right for You?